 Reds' Nick Senzel: Available off bench

-Senzel (hamstring) is available off the bench Saturday against the Cardinals, Bobby Nightengale of The Cincinnati Enquirer reports.
+Senzel (hamstring) is available off the bench Sunday against the Cardinals, C. Trent Rosecrans of The Athletic reports.

-Senzel sits for the third straight game after leaving Wednesday's contest with a hamstring strain.
-He's expected to be back in the lineup Sunday.
+Senzel remains out of the starting lineup Sunday but will be available off the bench for the second consecutive contest.
+Manager David Bell indicated that he was playing it safe by not starting Senzel, meaning he could be close to a return to the lineup.

 More News